Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

-\subsection{Inference-time control in modulation space}
+\subsubsection{Inference-time control in modulation space}

-We performed a simple experiment to analyse the effect of modulation-parameters on the edit images.
+We perform a simple experiment to analyse the effect of modulation parameters on the edited images.
 We scale the modulation parameters with $v=(0.5,1.3)$ for the text token and visualize the generated edit image in Fig.~\ref{fig:supply-modulation-toy}.
 Though the generated edits are diverse for different scale values, the scaling value $v$ does not directly correlate with the strength of the edit.
-This raises a need of learning a calibrated mapper like our slider projector, that can expose the strength control by accurately manipulating the modulation parameters.
+This raises a need of learning a calibrated mapper like our slider projector, which can expose accurate strength control by properly manipulating the modulation parameters.